The following goals and objectives drive the Health Services Administration program:

 The HSA program builds upon this foundation by providing a specific focus on healthcare organizations and systems.
 The health services administration core consists of 14 courses (a total of 45 hours), including a 400-hour (6 semester hours) internship requirement in a student’s senior year.

-A detailed listing of the curriculum can be found here.
+A detailed listing of the curriculum is available online.
 All students must obtain a minimum of 120 semester hours in order to graduate.
 Upon graduation, students are awarded a Bachelor of Science in Health.

-In 2013-2014, the university asked all programs to develop an assessment strategy that revolves around program learning outcomes.
+In recent years, OHIO asked all programs to develop an assessment strategy that revolves around program learning outcomes.
 Previously, the HSA program used a less formal assessment strategy in which feedback from course syllabi, course evaluations, internship preceptor evaluations, external constituencies and program faculty served as the primary assessment vehicle.
 HSA students are now assessed based upon a specific set of program learning outcomes, which can be viewed here.